aimms/how-to/Articles/350/350-install-AIMMS-elsewhere.rst

 With these, you can choose from the AIMMS versions on your computer to launch that project and manage those AIMMS versions; to save disk space.

-.. will provide you with a choice of AIMMS releases you have installed, to open the project.

-.. * You can also manage the AIMMS versions on your computer; to save disk space.

 The above is sufficient for many people.
 In the remainder of this article we will discuss how to handle advanced requirements.

 Installing elsewhere